wmde/wikibase-release-pipeline/README.md

 ### Build Commands

 ```
-# Build all wikibase suite component
+# Build all wikibase suite components docker images
 $ ./build.sh

 # Build only the mediawiki/wikibase containers
 $ ./build.sh wikibase

-# Build only the query service container and save it to a tarball
+# Build only the query service container and save the docker image to a tarball
 $ ./build.sh --save-image wdqs

+# Build the wdqs-frontend container and extract a standalone tarball from the webroot
+$ ./build.sh --extract-tarball wdqs-frontend
 ```

 ### Test Commands